jwtill/AnimalShelter.Solution/README.md

 #### Code Editor

   1) Download VSCODE - [VisualStudio Code](https://www.npmjs.com/)
-  2) Click the download for your OS and system.
+  2) Click the download for your operating system.
   3) Open and install.

 ### Setup and Use